Dma

 The address of the DMA device register.

-const char *DMA_DEVICE
+const char *const DMA_DEVICE_

 The name of he DMA device to handle the memory.

-const char *UIO_DEVICE
+const char *const UIO_DEVICE_

 The name of the UIO device to handle the DMA interrupts.